temporalio/documentation/docs/external-resources.md

 - [Microservices Architecture With Temporal.io](https://spiralscout.com/blog/temporal-workflow-and-microservices) on the SpiralScout blog

     > The Temporal Workflows engine is incredibly powerful and provides full control over workflows, including **retries, timeouts, backpressure, and the parallel execution of activities**.
 Workflows can be written in most programming languages and include checks, conditions, and sequences of execution.
-- [The macro problem with microservices](https://stackoverflow.blog/2020/11/23/the-macro-problem-with-microservices/) on the Stackoverflow blog
+- [The macro problem with microservices](https://stackoverflow.blog/2020/11/23/the-macro-problem-with-microservices/) on the StackOverflow blog

     > In just 20 years, software engineering has shifted — from architecting monoliths with a single database and centralized state — to microservices where everything is distributed across multiple containers, servers, data centers, and even continents. **Distributing things solves scaling concerns, but introduces a whole new world of problems**, many of which were previously solved by monoliths.
 - [Temporal Tackles Microservice Reliability Headaches](https://thenewstack.io/temporal-tackles-microservice-reliability-headaches/) on the New Stack blog